SpawnsSinner/SpawnsSinner/README.md

 ## C+H WELCOME FOR FRIENDS AND RESIDENT EVIL PONIES ONLY
 ### if you have a problem with Me, say it to My face. quit harassing My friends about it.
 Violet, Syn, or Rookie!!
 18 y/o, plural she/her preferred
-I have a **lot** of people blocked. if I'm sitting on someone, that's probably why.
+I have a **lot** of people blocked. if I'm ever sitting on someone, that's probably why.

 hypersharing yumeshipper w/ all f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever